-If you’re not sure that your horse is being fearful or just aggressive, seek the assistance of your instructor who can also help you plan the rehabilitation process.
+If you’re not sure whether your horse is being fearful or just aggressive, seek the assistance of your instructor who can also help you plan the rehabilitation process.

 Introducing my horse to a new herd.

-“I’m about to move my horse to different pasture, where other horses are agisted and was curious if there are any particulars I should know about introducing him to the new herd?
+“I’m about to move my horse to a different pasture, where other horses are agisted, and were curious if there are any particulars I should know about introducing him to the new herd?
 He’s in his own paddock at the moment but will be sharing his paddock with probably 10 or so other horses.
 Also, I’m just a little worried he may get herd bound, any advice or is it just a ‘need more savvy’ thing to overcome him wanting to be with the herd more than me.
-He’s very affectionate, loves company, very curious and playful and Idon’t really want him to lose that towards me.
+He’s very affectionate, loves company, very curious and playful and I don’t really want him to lose that towards me.
 I’m currently studying level I PNH-going really well.”

 Your horse will be better accepted with his buddy who was previously a herd member but be prepared for some hierarchy battles anyway.
-Its safest if all the horses are un-shod so injury from kicks are minimised.
-If this isn’t possible, then dividing the paddock with electric tape and making the herd smaller by dividing in half (keep obvious friends together and it usually works better to have mares and geldings separate) minimises the risks of bullying.
+It’s safest if all the horses are un-shod so injury from kicks is minimized.
+If this isn’t possible, then dividing the paddock with electric tape and making the herd smaller by dividing it in half (keep obvious friends together and it usually works better to have mares and geldings separate) minimizes the risks of bullying.